The 50 Best Books for Toddlers list is complete!

 “I like to be thankful for all I receive…” I can recite this one by heart, but I will spare you.
 This book encourages gratitude, the illustrations are adorable and it’s a quick read.
 My toddler loves it.

 Children will love the repetition of verse in this New York Times Bestseller.
 The Pout-Pout Fish was named a Time Magazine Top 10 Children’s Book of 2008.
+It’s one of the best selling books for toddlers for a good reason!

 “I think I can!
 I think I can!”
 This beloved tale of the Little Blue Engine who isn’t afraid to try hasn’t lost any steam (see what I did there?) over the years.
 Start ’em on self-help books early with this classic.